LouisCharlesC/safe/README.md

 	--*safeCount;
 } // mutex automatically unlocked when scope is exited
 ```
-See the State class in my *mess* repository for a concrete example of this technique.
+See the safe::State class in the examples folder for a concrete example of this technique.
 ## Complete examples
-The mess::State and mess::Resource classes from my *mess* repository use *safe*.
+The safe::State and safe::Resource classes use *safe*.